Non-Hodgkin Lymphoma (NHL): Symptoms & Subtypes

 Introduction

-Lymphomas, particularly non-Hodgkin lymphoma (NHL), are one of the most common types of cancers.
-They represent a considerable portion of diagnosed cancers, making them a major focus area in oncology research and treatment.
-Non-Hodgkin lymphoma (disease) is a type of cancer that originates in the lymphatic system, which is part of the body’s immune system.
+Non-Hodgkin Lymphoma (NHL) is a type of cancer that originates in the lymphatic system, which is part of the body’s immune system.
 The lymphatic system has a network of vessels and glands throughout the body that helps fight infection.
-Non-Hodgkin lymphoma (disease) arises from lymphocytes, which are white blood cells that are normally involved in fighting infection.

 Lymphomas

 Lymphoma is a general term for a group of cancers that develop in the lymphatic system.
 The lymphatic system is a network of tissues and organs that help the body fight infection.
-It includes:

 Comparison between Hodgkin and Non-Hodgkin Lymphomas (NHL)